corda/corda/docs/source/aws-vm-explore.rst

 .. image:: resources/aws-instance-type.png

-Lets configure a couple of other settings before we review and launch
+Configure a couple of other settings before we review and launch

 Under the storage tab (Step 4) increase the storage to 40GB:

 .. image:: resources/aws-storage.png

-Next we consifure the security group (Step 6) to open the firewall ports which Corda uses.
+Configure the security group (Step 6) to open the firewall ports which Corda uses.

 .. image:: resources/aws-firewall.png